 Sushi Sandwiches (Onigirazu):

-- Place a nori sheet on a piece of cling film.
-Approximately place 1-2 tablespoons of rice centered on the nori leaf and press gently.
-Then cover with the toppings of your choice (cream cheese, spinach, avocado, mango, tomatoes and walnuts).
-Finally spread another layer of rice.
+- Place a nori sheet on a sushi mat.
+Place about 1-2 tbsp of rice in the center of the nori sheet and flatten slightly.
+Then top with the toppings and optionally finish with another layer of rice.

 - Carefully fold the corners toward the center and press them together slightly with wet fingers.
 Flip the sushi sandwich over, bring it in shape, and let it sit for a few minutes before cutting in half.

 - Garnish your vegan sushi with scallions and sesame seeds as desired and serve with the dipping sauce.
 Enjoy!

 IF YOU HAVE PINTEREST, YOU CAN FIND ME HERE AND PIN THE FOLLOWING PICTURE, IF YOU LIKE! 🙂

 ©Bianca Zapatka | All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please link back to this post for the recipe.
 More info here.
 Thank you for supporting biancazapatka.com!